IFSCA's Captive Framework: Structure and Regulatory Basis

 Captive Registrations: Numbers and Growth Trajectory

-Projected growth for FY2025-26 and FY2026-27 is supported by three demand drivers: the FDI liberalisation in Indian insurance (100% FDI allowed from 2021) enabling multinational groups to structure captives more efficiently within their global risk financing programmes; SEBI's ESG disclosure requirements pushing listed Indian companies to quantify and actively manage their retained risk; and IFSCA's deliberate marketing effort at insurance forums in Singapore, London, and Dubai to position GIFT City as a credible alternative to Bermuda, Cayman, and Guernsey captive domiciles.
+Three demand drivers support continued growth through FY2025-26 and FY2026-27: the liberalisation of Indian insurance FDI, which lets multinational groups integrate an Indian captive into their global risk financing programmes; SEBI's BRSR and ESG disclosure requirements, which push listed Indian companies to quantify and actively manage retained risk; and IFSCA's deliberate marketing at insurance forums in Singapore, London, and Dubai to position GIFT City as a credible alternative to Bermuda, Cayman, Guernsey, and Labuan captive domiciles.

 Indian Corporates Forming Captives: Pattern and Risk Lines

-The Tata group, operating across metals, automotive, IT, chemicals, and financial services, is widely understood to have established a GIFT City captive for its manufacturing and logistics risk lines.
-The Tata group had previously managed risk financing through a combination of fronting arrangements with domestic insurers and direct placement in the London market through its global programme, but the GIFT City captive structure provides a consolidated risk retention vehicle that reduces frictional costs across the group's diverse operating entities.
+Large diversified industrial groups operating across metals, automotive, chemicals, and engineering are natural early adopters.
+A group of this kind typically manages risk financing through a combination of fronting arrangements with domestic insurers and direct placement in the London market through a global programme.
+A GIFT City captive can sit inside that structure as a consolidated risk retention vehicle that reduces frictional costs across diverse operating entities and centralises the group's retained-loss funding.

-Beyond these large industrial groups, the pharmaceutical sector shows strong captive interest driven by product liability and clinical trial risk.
-Indian pharma exporters, who generate significant US, EU, and emerging market exposure for product recall and liability claims that are priced expensively in the London and US market, find that a captive provides a structured vehicle to retain predictable frequency losses while accessing international capacity for catastrophic liability scenarios.
+The pharmaceutical sector shows strong captive interest driven by product liability and clinical trial risk.
+Indian pharma exporters carry significant US, EU, and emerging market exposure for product recall and liability claims that are priced expensively in the London and US markets.
+A captive provides a structured vehicle to retain predictable frequency losses while accessing international capacity for catastrophic liability scenarios.

-The primary risk lines being written into GIFT City captives, based on IFSCA's premium data, are property (40% of total captive premium), marine (25%), liability including product and professional liability (20%), cyber (10%), and miscellaneous (5%).
-Property and marine dominance reflects the size and predictability of these premium flows for large industrial groups, where captive retention of frequency losses below a company-specific threshold is a well-established global best practice.
-Cyber captive lines are growing rapidly from a small base as Indian corporate boards recognise that cyber risk does not diversify in the same way as property risk and that retaining cyber frequency losses in a captive while buying catastrophic cyber cover from the external market is economically rational.
+Across GIFT City captives, the risk lines that dominate are property and marine, reflecting the size and predictability of those premium flows for large industrial groups, followed by liability including product and professional liability.
+Captive retention of frequency losses below a company-specific threshold is a well-established global best practice for these lines.
+Cyber is the fastest-growing line from a small base, as Indian corporate boards recognise that cyber risk does not diversify in the same way property risk does, and that retaining cyber frequency losses in a captive while buying catastrophic cyber cover from the external market can be economically rational.
+Brokers should note that the precise line split varies from group to group and is not published by IFSCA at portfolio level.

 GIFT City vs. Offshore Captive Domiciles: The Regulatory Difference